 In the proposal, the TSO can propose additional criteria defining a significant modernisation.

 3. For each criterion listed in paragraph 2 above, the TSO’s proposal shall specify the requirements of this Regulation that shall apply to the entire modernised facility, unit or distribution system or only to the modernised part of the facility, unit or distribution system.

+4. A change of components/assets of an Electric Vehicle and/or its associated EVSE is not considered as significant modernisation in the following cases:

+maintenance and repair activities and spare parts, whether or not those parts are purchased new at the time of their incorporation in the electric vehicle and/or associated electric vehicle supply equipment.

+Replacement of the existing equipment by identical one.

+Replacement of the existing equipment by new equipment of same power and compliant with the new Regulation.

 Article 5